quuixly/quuixly/README.md

   </ul>
 </div>

  **<h3 align="center">🚀 IT and electronics enthusiast.
 I enjoy designing and building things from scratch, and I’m currently studying computer science.
-I aspire to become an AI Engineer :)</h3>**
+I aspire to become an AI Engineer.</h3>**

 <br/>